The Best Way to Process Payroll [Updated for 2021]

 Shrink Your Payroll

-With TimeWorksPlus, you have the tools to optimize your workforce.
+With WorkforceHub, you have the tools to optimize your workforce.
 Optimization saves money everywhere.

-Let your managers approve time cards online in seconds.
-Free up your HR staff for projects that increase employee engagement or improve training.
+Let your managers approve timecards online in seconds.
+This can free up your HR staff for projects that increase employee engagement or improve training.

-TimeWorksPlus has overtime alerts that ensure tight overtime oversight.
-Customize per your overtime policies.
-Then let auto-alerts simplify overtime management.
-The average business with 50 employees can save $13,650 yearly by using TimeWorksPlus.
+WorkforceHub has overtime alerts that ensure tight overtime oversight.
+Customize per your overtime policies and then set auto-alerts for managers.
+Indeed, the average business with 50 employees can save $13,650 yearly by using WorkforceHub.

-Accurately compensate for overtime hours for non-exempt employees.
+Accurately pay overtime hours for non-exempt employees.
 Ensure employees maintain part-time or full-time status under ACA.

-Track employee or independent contractor status.
-Customize TimeWorksPlus for union or industry regulations.
+Track employee or independent contractor classification.
+Customize WorkforceHub for union or industry regulations.

 You don’t have to be a big company to use big data.
-TimeWorksPlus gives you insight into your workforce like never before.
+With WorkforceHub reporting and metrics, you’ll have the data to make better decisions.

-Compile absences by department or project.
-Compare the overtime hours from team to team and contrast with production levels.
+It’s a best practice to compile absences by department or project.
+In addition, compare the overtime hours from team to team and contrast with production levels.